avrae/avrae/docs/automation_ref.rst

 .. attribute:: allowOverflow

-     *optional, default True* - If False, attempting to overflow/underflow a counter (i.e. use more charges than available or add charges exceeding max) will error instead of clipping to bounds.
+     *optional, default False* - If False, attempting to overflow/underflow a counter (i.e. use more charges than available or add charges exceeding max) will error instead of clipping to bounds.

 .. attribute:: errorBehaviour